 Living with chronic pain isn’t easy.
 Exercise may not vanquish your pain, but it can help your body stay healthy and may reduce the intensity of your pain.
 Combined with the natural remedies above, you may find it easier to get through your daily routine and do more of the things you love.

-So you can quickly apply this cream where you need it most, and start your exercises without pushing your pain to its limit.
+So you can quickly apply this cream where ever you need it most, and start your exercises without pushing your pain to its limit.

-Which means you can stop letting pain put limitations on you, and start living your life your way!
+This means you can stop letting pain put limitations on you, and start living your life your way!